Hidden Hollow Farm

 A detailed class syllabus will be sent prior to our first meeting.
 Participants will receive a class folder with resource lists, book lists, recommended articles, websites, and numerous handouts throughout the course.

-Dates: Classes meet for 7 Saturdays from April through October and meet from 10:00 a.m. to 4:00 p.m. each day.
-Dates for the 2013 program are: April 20, May 18, June 15, July 13, August 17, September 7 and October 19.
-(Please note that at this time the October date is tentative and may need to be changed.)
+2016 Program: Classes meet for 7 Saturdays from April through October and meet from 10:00 a.m. to 4:00 p.m. each day.
+Dates for the 2016 program are April 23, May 14, June 18, July 16, August 13, September 10, and October 15.
 Participants should make a commitment to attend all sessions of the course.
 No refunds are given for missed classes.

 Tuition: Tuition for the course is $395 and includes all instruction, handouts, materials and supplies for herbal preparations made in class.
 Participants will need to purchase their own herbs and supplies for projects made outside of class.
 Herbal tea and snacks are provided, participants should bring their own lunch.

 Registration information: Pre-registration is required.
-Please send a $35 non-refundable deposit to hold your place in class.
-Balance of $360 may be paid in full prior to April 15, or in three payments of $120 each, paid by April 15, May 15, and June 15.
+Please send either the full fee or a $35 non-refundable deposit to hold your place in class if paying with the payment plan.
+Balance of $360 may be paid in full prior to April 1, or in three payments of $120 each, paid by April 1, May 1, and June 1.
 Include a note with your name, address, phone number, and email address.
 Directions, detailed class syllabus, and further information will be sent upon receipt of registration.
 Make check or money order payable to Hidden Hollow Farm and send to:

 Hidden Hollow Farm RR1 Box 228-D Keyser, WV 26726